huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 queries and HTTP responses.
 This is achieved through three main
 components:

- 1. Support for 0-RTT data during session resume.
+ 1. Support for 0-RTT data during session resumption.

  2. Support for advanced error recovery procedures as specified in [@?I-D.ietf-quic-recovery].